 The Home Buyers' Plan (HBP) is a government initiative that enables eligible Canadians to withdraw funds from their Registered Retirement Savings Plans (RRSPs) to purchase or build a qualifying home for themselves or for a specified disabled person.
 Currently, the maximum withdrawal limit under the HBP is $60,000.

 Withdrawals made through the HBP are tax-free at the time of withdrawal, meaning they do not immediately affect your taxable income.
-However, it is important to note that the amount withdrawn must be repaid to your RRSP within a 15-year period.
+However, it is important to note that the amount withdrawn must be repaid to your RRSP within 15 years.

 If you fail to make a repayment, that amount will be considered taxable income for the year in which the repayment was missed.